Sinuca brasileira: Rules

 If a free shot is made, the player is awarded the ball's point value, the ball remains off the table, and the player can choose any remaining ball on the table as a second free shot; if that ball is made, the player receives its point value and the ball is respotted.

+The player now once again has the choice of either a free shot or a penalty shot.
 A miss on a free shot incurs no penalty, but does end the player's turn.